 He also was actively engaged in the university’s technology commercialization activities, the growing internationalization of the university’s global footprint and the role of technology in education.
 Dr. Kamlet earned his bachelor’s degree in mathematics from Stanford University, and a master’s degree in mathematical statistics and Ph.D. in economics from the University of California at Berkeley.

 Paul Christiano spent most of his academic and professional career at Carnegie Mellon.
-He earned all of his civil engineering degrees from the university and after a brief period elsewhere, returned to campus as an associate professor.
-He became a full professor in 1981, served as associate dean of the College of Engineering from 1982-86, head of the Civil Engineering Department from 1986-88 and dean of the college from 1989-91.
+He earned all of his civil engineering degrees from the university; after a brief period elsewhere, he returned to campus as an associate professor.
+He became a full professor in 1981, then served as associate dean of the College of Engineering from 1982-86, head of the Civil Engineering Department from 1986-88, and dean of the college from 1989-91.
 President Mehrabian named him provost in 1991.

-Christiano worked to strengthen all academic and research units, and helped lead an educational movement at the university that fostered the growth of cross-disciplinary and interdisciplinary education and research on campus.
-He stimulated the creation of new research programs that involved the collaboration of faculty and researchers across multiple academic units, specifically between the arts, engineering and computer science.
+Christiano worked to strengthen all academic and research units and helped lead an educational movement at the university that fostered the growth of cross-disciplinary and interdisciplinary education and research on campus.
+He stimulated the creation of new research programs that involved the collaboration of faculty and researchers across multiple academic units, specifically among the arts, engineering and computer science.